cispa/Verification-Disjunctive-Time-Networks/README.md

 ### Executing the UPAAL files

-If you have [UPAAL][UPAAL] along with the provided CLI interface installed, checking the properties explained in the paper can performed by executing:
+If you have [UPAAL](https://uppaal.org/) along with the provided CLI interface installed, checking the properties explained in the paper can performed by executing:

 ```bash